-Earlier this year the Ottawa Kennel
+Earlier in 2017 the Ottawa Kennel

 Club asked Sandi Anderson, Chess Scottish Terriers, to host a “Barn Hunt for